 NOTE: The information and supporting documents provided are important for MBIE to make a determination.
 If you do not provide the relevant information, or MBIE needs to make a request for further information that is missing, this will result in delays in making a determination.
 The application form has suggestions about what to include and how to present your supporting information.

-For more information relating to the cost of a determination, reasons your application may be declined and withdrawing your application see our cost of a determination page.
+For more information relating to the cost of a determination, reasons your application may be declined and withdrawing your application.

 Timeframes and if further information is required